 Finally, save your tag.
 Note that changes won’t become live until you submit any edits you’ve made to push your workspace live.
 You can do this right away, or wait until you’ve created all necessary tags.

-If your site uses “thank you” pages for conversions, you can define URL-based conversion goals within the Bing Ads interface.
+If your site uses “thank you” pages for conversions, you can define URL-based conversion goals within the Microsoft Advertising interface.
 If you need to track conversions differently (for instance, if a form submits within the page without taking the user to a separate “thank you” page), you’ll need to use conversion events.

 Start by creating a conversion goal and selecting “Event” as the conversion type.